13 drinking games every student should know

 Stick to a small group of people for Irish Snap.

-Make sure everyone is sat around a table and is able to reach the centre.
+Make sure everyone is seated around a table and can reach the centre.
 It's also best to try and clear the area as much as possible, keeping drinks on the floor, and removing any hand jewellery such as rings (you'll see why soon).

 Dish out all the cards so everyone has an even amount (put any spares to the side).
 Make sure you don't look at your cards!
 Keep them face down in your hand or on the table in front of you.